 If you don't plan to calibrate your monitor, the 'Custom Color mode' is the most accurate 'Picture Mode' available followed by the 'Standard Mode' and the 'Multimedia Mode'.
 Other modes available are not really accurate and should not really be used, especially if you aim to have the best picture quality.

 After calibration, the Dell P2217H accuracy is excellent.
 With a white balance dE of only 0.56, this monitor white balance is almost perfect, has mostly anything under 1 is not really noticeable.
 The color dE was also brought down considerably to 1.0, which once again is almost not noticeable.
 The gamma is not tracking our 2.4 target and the curve also match pretty well our target curve.

 You can download our ICC profile calibration here.

 Very good SDR color volume.
-The P2217H covers the s.RGB color volume very well, and its Adobe RGB volume is in line with its color gamut.
-In both cases, the limiting factor of the P2217H is its contrast ratio which prevents it from displaying very dark tones.
+The monitor covers the s.RGB color volume very well, and its Adobe RGB volume is in line with its color gamut.
+In both cases, the limiting factor is its contrast ratio which prevents it from displaying very dark tones.